zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Beth: Don’t you want to have a say in what you wear ?
 I think these oxfords are nice.
 What do you think?

 Curran: Great.
 I’m a size 10 and a half.
-I’ll try t hem on and we’ll go.
+I’ll try them on and we’ll go.

 Beth: You can’t just buy the first pair of shoes yo u see.
 How about these?